Benefits Of A Gun Trust In 2021 – Why Use A Gun Trust ?

 1. A gun trust affords you more privacy.

-A firearms trust affords you more privacy based on the fact that you can legally purchase firearms in the name of the trust.
-Inform the FFL that you are purchasing as a trust and then simply present your trust documentation to the FFL dealer.
+One of the benefits of a gun trust is that it affords you more privacy based on the fact that you can legally purchase firearms in the name of the trust.
+Inform the FFL that you are purchasing as a gun trust and then simply present your trust documentation to the FFL dealer.

 Some FFL dealers have been known to ask for IDs such as drivers license or other forms of government IDs in order to perform background checks on YOU when purchasing as a trust, you do not have to disclose this information.

 If your FFL dealer refuses to make a sell to you based on the fact you will not undergo the aggravation of producing an ID or having a background check performed, you may wish to find another FFL dealer.

 2. You can place your NFA items into the gun trust.

 Items that fall under the guidelines of the National Firearms Act such as suppressors, short barrel shotguns, short barrel rifles etc can be purchased by the trust and the tax stamp that must be obtained and the record of sell will be registered to the gun trust as opposed to your individual name.

 3. It can protect your gun collection against personal legal actions against you such as lawsuits or divorce.

 If you are ever found to be on the wrong end of a lawsuit or divorce your gun collection will be protected if has been placed within the firearms trust.